NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 The RHW **requires a 4GB_Full NAM Controller, and as such, also requires the 4GB Patch**.
 It is the largest component in the NAM package by a wide margin, and requires a 64-bit operating system and at least 4GB RAM to utilize.

 Euro textures for the RealHighways will be automatically installed if one selects one of the Euro road texture options.

-## RealHighway vs Maxis Highway

-There are some key differences in terms of how the RHW system operates compared with the default Maxis highways:

-* Rather than a single width and two height levels, RHW networks come in a wide variety of shapes and sizes, ranging from 2-lane rural highways to 10-lane freeways.
-All networks in the system can be built at either three or five different height levels.
-There is also some support for Double-Decker Highways.

-* The RHW allows for an extremely high level of user customization and creativity for those who want precise control over constructing interchanges.
-While the Maxis Highway system includes all-in-one, prefabricated interchanges and overpasses that can be plopped or automatically constructed, most RHW interchanges must be built manually using a series of interchangeable, modular pieces.
-As such, the RHW is more complicated to use with a higher learning curve, but offers a much greater degree of control.
-However, recent NAM releases have included features making the RHW system more accessible by migrating toward "FLEX" pieces that can be used by multiple networks, and new [QuickChange Interchanges](/docs/feature-guides/realhighway-mod/#QCX) bring a more Maxis-like pre built interchanges.

-* As evidenced by the "real" part of the name, the RHW also brings some semblance of real-world scaling to SC4 highways, based on current transportation design standards.
-As such, transitions and interchanges are larger, sometimes considerably, when compared to the compressed scale of the Maxis Highways.

 ## RealHighway Basics